oxctl/tool-support/docs/deploy.md

 ### Configure Tools

-Not you can configure a tool through the API.
+Now you can configure a tool through the API.
 There is support for automatically configuring tools with https://github.com/oxctl/lti-auto-configuration

 There's the [Example LTI 1.3 Tool](https://github.com/oxctl/lti-13-example) which can be used to test that you have the service running correctly.